dataprofessor/streamlit-for-llm/content/Lesson-3.md

    <img src="../img/lesson-3-huggingface.co_google_flan-t5-base.png" width="65%">
 </p>

-We can test the model by experimenting with the Hosted inference API found on the right panel.
+We can test the model by experimenting with the _Hosted inference API_ found on the right panel.
+Additionally, we can see example apps using the FLAN-T5 model in _Spaces using google/flan-t5-base_

 ## 3. Using a Hugging Face Model